john-wigg/LaserDiodeDriver/README.md

 ## Build instructions (tested on Windows and Linux)

-[CMake](https://cmake.org/) is used the build system for this device adapter.
+[CMake](https://cmake.org/) is used as the build system for this device adapter.
 Below is a breakdown of the build process.
-It is assumed that Micro-Manager is already installed as an ImageJ plugin.
+It is assumed that Micro-Manager is already installed on your Linux or Windows machine.

 1. Clone the Micro-Manager 2 source:
 ```